 This Course Is Free For P4 Members.
 Become a P4 Member Today: Click Here!

 Our active shooter preparedness basics online training course teaches child care professionals how to increase program safety and security.
 Providers will gain the tools, resources, knowledge, and techniques to ensure the safety of the children in their care.

-Our research team recently sampled over 600 child care administrators nationwide.
+A recent survey was conducted with over 600 child care administrators nationwide.
 Only 20% reported preparedness as a high-level priority for their program.
 90% reported being prepared for a fire, but less than half of all child care administrators reported being prepared for an active shooter situation.
+Our active shooter preparedness basics course will bridge that gap.
+Through a mix of videos, graphics, real-world scenarios, and slides, participants will feel confident and prepared for an active shooter situation.

 Get started now!

 But you don’t have to take our word for it.
 Listen to what some of our active shooter preparedness participants are saying:

 Andrew Roszak-JD, MPA, EMT-P: Andrew serves as the executive director at the Institute for Childhood Preparedness, where he oversees work designed to enhance emergency preparedness, response, and recovery for early childhood professionals.
 He is also an adjunct faculty member at Old Dominion University in Norfolk, VA, where he helps train the next generation of public health professionals in the department of community and environmental health.
 Previously Roszak has served as the Senior Director of Environmental Health, Pandemic Preparedness, and Catastrophic Response at the National Association of County and City Health Officials – where he worked with the US Centers for Disease Control and Prevention and the 3,100 local health departments in the United States to increase pandemic preparedness efforts.